ANUcybernetics/aps-ai-transparency-tracker/README.md

 ## Adding new agencies

-To add a new agency, edit `agencies.toml` and add a new entry:
+To add a new agency (because government's gonna MOG), edit `agencies.toml` and add a new entry:

 ```toml
 [[agencies]]